johnston9/MS3-Shot-Caller/README.md

 - If a user is logged in as a session user and they get a 500 error they will be directed to a custom page with a link back to their home base page.
-This page was built without a favicon link or metadata intentionally.
+This page was built without a favicon link or any metadata intentionally.

 ### Login Page